DaniloAlcoforado/twitter-doc/source/includes/tweets/_create.md

 }
 ```

-This endpoint create a tweet.
+This endpoint creates a tweet.

 ### HTTP Request